mikemccracken/glance-simplestreams-sync-charm/README.md

 *NOTE* Changing the value will only affect the next sync, and does not currently remove an existing product-streams service or delete potentially stale product data.

-## `frequency`

-`frequency` is a string, and must be one of 'hourly', 'daily', 'weekly'.
-It controls how often the sync cron job is run - it is used to link the script into `/etc/cron.$frequency`.

-## `region`

-`region` is the OpenStack region in which the product-streams endpoint will be created.

-## `mirror_list`

-`mirror_list` is a yaml-formatted list of options to be passed to Simplestreams.
-It defaults to settings for downloading images from cloud-images.ubuntu.com, and is not yet tested with other mirror locations.
-If you have set up your own Simplestreams mirror, you should be able to set the necessary configuration values.

 # Copyright